vaishnaviE-12/task-management.api/README.md

 ##  Clone the Repository

 Clone the repository to download it to your local machine.
-This will create a folder named task-management.[gitclone]( https://github.com/your-username/task-management.git)
+This will create a folder named task-management (https://github.com/your-username/task-management.api)